 Paul was in a great mood because no matter what could happen to him, it would be good.
 If we sat on death row, most of us would be beside ourselves, depressed, and fearful.
 Paul felt differently because all that mattered to him was that Christ be proclaimed "in any and every way" (Phil 1:18).
 To Paul, "life" meant Christ, hence, dying was so much gain (Phil 1:21).
 Living for Christ was a joy, whether this meant working for Him, or dying for Him.

 Paul showed us that the secret of happiness is not favorable circumstances but being in love with Jesus.
 His love covers a multitude of sins (1 Pt 4:8).
 It gives us joy in the midst of sorrows.
 God's love never fails (1 Cor 13:8).

 Prayer: Jesus, may Your love make me forget about myself and my problems.

 Promise: "For everyone who exalts himself shall be humbled and he who humbles himself shall be exalted." —Lk 14:11

 Praise: In addition to his lengthy prayer time, St. Charles, a cardinal with heavy responsibilities, set aside two hours daily for meditation.

-Reference: (For related teaching, order our leaflet Hearing God or our audio AV 45-1 or video V-45.)
+Reference: (For related teaching, order our tape Jesus the Redeemer on audio AV 50-3 or video V-50.)

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.